CreatorOS/Building-an-Auction-contract-on-NEAR-assemblyscript/LEARN.md

 ```
 Great, ready to go further?
 ## Moving on - bidding:
 Now to the real deal, we will write our bidding function.
 This function receives a 32-bit unsigned integer and returns a boolean.
-You have a couple of things to do here, but all that you are going to write in this subquest is either context.sender or context.attachedDeposit.
-Remeber those? the caller's id and funds sent, respectively.
+You have a couple of things to do here, but all that you are going to write in this subquest is either context.sender, or context.attachedDeposit.
+Remember those? the caller's id and funds sent, respectively.

 STEP 1 : check if the funds are sufficient to bid.

-STEP 2 : this set() function takes two parameters, check pendingReturns key:value pair and write these parameters.
+STEP 2 : this set() function takes two parameters, check pendingReturns key:value pair, and write these parameters.

 STEP 3 : set this auction's highest bid.